 Three SMS Marketing Trends for 2019

 SMS marketing has seen tremendous year-over-year growth, as more businesses try to harness the power of one-to-one communication via mobile.
+(Check out these stats from Mobile Monkey to learn why!)
 We’ve seen a number of changes over the past few years, and here are three big trends we expect to see in 2019.

 Increase in Trigger-Based Messages

 One of the most exciting opportunities for marketers is the ability to launch text messages as the result of a pre-defined trigger.
 Triggers can be nearly anything, sending out timely messages that can be acted upon immediately.

 For example, let’s say a regional restaurant chain offers free curly fries every time the home town basketball team scores more than 110 points in a game.
 The restaurant can set a trigger to automatically send a free curly fries reminder SMS to its entire phone list the moment the team scores 110 points.
 They might even throw in an upsell, offering anyone who comes in within the next hour a large drink for the price of a small.

 Triggers don’t have send messages to entire mailing lists.
 A financial institution that experienced a minor security breach that only affected customers in one branch can have an SMS message automatically sent out to that portion of its customer base, advising them to go online and check their account.

 Triggers can even go to individuals.
 A hotel can create a trigger so that when an arriving guest’s plane is delayed, their customer receives an SMS asking if they’d like the hotel to arrange transportation or room service for when they arrive.